colejensen/finalproject/README.md

 ## Introduction and Goals

-The goal of my project is to see if transmission of SARSCoV2 during the early wave of the pandemic in NYC led to introdctions of SARSCoV2 outside of the USA and if it did, did it result in last transmission chains?answer the question, What is...?
+The goal of my project is to see if transmission of SARSCoV2 during the early wave of the pandemic in NYC led to introdctions of SARSCoV2 outside of the USA and if it did, did it result in last transmission chains?

 The methods I will use to do this are Nextstrain, Beast, IQTree, and the Baltic python package.
 I need to see how likely the different trees are to happen.
 To do this I plan on making Nextstrain trees using a [pipeline](https://github.com/colejensen/sarscov2) that I am familiar with.
-This will result in three different '<json>' files<sub>[1](https://github.com/colejensen/sarscov2/blob/master/auspice/sarscov2_inc1.json),[2](https://github.com/colejensen/sarscov2/blob/master/auspice/sarscov2_inc2.json),[3](https://github.com/colejensen/sarscov2/blob/master/auspice/sarscov2_inc3.json)</sub>.
+This will result in three different `<json>` files<sub>[1](https://github.com/colejensen/sarscov2/blob/master/auspice/sarscov2_inc1.json),[2](https://github.com/colejensen/sarscov2/blob/master/auspice/sarscov2_inc2.json),[3](https://github.com/colejensen/sarscov2/blob/master/auspice/sarscov2_inc3.json)</sub>.

  I plan on then bootstrapping this tree.
 This is where Beast and IQTree come in.
 Nextstrain gives me a Maximum Likelihood tree that does 2 iteratations to find the topolgy with the most likely events.
 I need to figure out if that is:
  1. **Truely the most likely topology**